J-A-I-A/JAIA-Website/frontend/src/data/projects/patois-speech.md

 ## Overview

 Jamaican Patois (Jamaican Creole) is spoken by millions, yet most speech recognition systems fail to accurately transcribe it.
-This project aims to bridge that gap by developing advanced speech-to-text technology specifically trained on Jamaican Patois.
+[CaribVoices](http://caribvoices.com/) is our initiative to bridge that gap by developing advanced speech-to-text technology specifically trained on Jamaican Patois.

+This project aims to create accessible voice technology that truly understands and represents Caribbean linguistic diversity.

 ## The Challenge